 Alex Felder – IT Specialist, Buyer, Local Artist (Photography by Alexander)

 Alex is the family IT guru….what family can survive these days without one?
 Although Alex’s primary focus is graduating from IUPUI in 2016, he also is our sole IT specialist.
-He is a genius at computers and has built our server from scratch, set up all of our business systems including our wireless sound system, point of sale system, and security systems.
+He is a genius at computers and has built our server and website from scratch, set up all of our business systems including our wireless sound system, point of sale system, and security systems.
 He also begrudgingly helps restock the sales floor on the weekends with his Dad.

 Joel was dating Hope when the furniture store idea became a reality and has helped out with every step of the process.
 This includes the renovation (he almost singlehandedly pulled down the upstairs plaster and lathe ceiling in one day), stocking and restocking the store, filling in on the sales floor and offering his own unique vision to the items selected for the store.
 He must really enjoy the abuse or love Hope because he also proposed and married her in the same year the store opened.
 They are continuing the tradition of historic restoration through their own project converting a historic church into a family home.